Freeport-McMoRan Inc. [FCX] – Is this a dead cat bounce or the beginning of a bull run?

 Freeport-McMoRan Inc. [NYSE:FCX]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Freeport-McMoRan Inc. [FCX], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $8.30.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Freeport-McMoRan Inc. [FCX] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+This is compared to its latest closing price of $7.41.

 Fundamental Analysis of Freeport-McMoRan Inc. [FCX]